-Circuit of the Americas is the ultimate racing venue in the United States.
-Host not only to the United States Formula 1 Grand Prix and the American MotoGP round, but soon NASCAR will race at COTA.
+Circuit of the Americas is the ultimate racing venue in the USA.
+The incredible venue plays host to the United States Formula 1 Grand Prix and the American MotoGP.

-But the way the circuit is built on a steep incline lends many of COTA’s grandstands to having epic, panoramic views of several corners.
-None less so than the turn 15 grandstand, which has an unprecedented view of 15 of the 20 grandstands.
+The way the circuit is built on a steep incline means many of COTA’s grandstands boasts epic, panoramic views of several corners, none less so than the turn 15 grandstand, which has an unprecedented view of much of the circuit.

 Circuit of the Americas Grandstand Guide